nicksellen/projects/baseNode_docConst.md

 		1. by being asked to leave temporarily or indefinitely.

 ## Processes
-1.

 1. **Operational action**
+	1. Operational activity refers to normal activity that is not contrary to the constitution or collective agreements.
-	1. All individuals are, in good faith, encouraged to do things.
+	1. Autonomous.
+All individuals.: All individuals are encouraged, in good faith, to take action with transparency, communication, and commensurate with reversibility unless met by opposition.

-1. **Changing the collective agreements**
-	1. Only members and volunteers may participate in changing the constitution.
+	1. Unanimous acceptance.
+All individuals.
+	1. Score voting.

+1. **Collective choice**
-	1. Constitutional change is initiated when all members have been notified of a proposal which has the backing of at least 3 members.
+	1. Collective choice is initiated when all members and volunteers in the space have been notified of a proposal which has the backing of a member or volunteer.
-	1. Once initiated, the process loops until a proposal is selected twice in a row.
-	1. The process consists of:
+	1. The process of constitutional change consists of a divergence phase followed by a decision phase.
-		1. A proposal phase of one week, where other proposals are created and gathered, then
-		1. A voting phase of one week, where proposals are scored and one selected.
-			1. The control proposal 'status quo' is added to the ballot meaning 'keep things as they are/change nothing'.
+		1. The divergence phase lasts for 3 days during which time individuals create other proposals.
+For a proposal to be valid it must be created or backed by at member or volunteer.
+At the end of this phase the valid proposals are gathered into a ballot along with the control proposal 'status quo', meaning 'keep things as they are/change nothing'.
-			1. Participants score each proposal from a range of +3 to -3.
-			1. For a vote to be valid the participant must identify themselves on their ballot.
-			1. Votes are kept private until the end of the voting phase when they are simultaneously made public.
-			1. Scores are totalled for each option with negative scores being multiplied by 3 (e.g. a scored of -2 is counted as -4.)
-			1. The proposal with the highest score is selected.

-1. **Changing the constitution**
+		1. The decision phase lasts for 3 days during which time individuals score the proposals in the ballot.
+Only members may score proposals.
+Proposals are scored individually from a range of +3 to -3 and to be valid an individual must only score each proposal once and must identify themselves with their scores.
+At the end of this phase scores are simultaneously made public.
+Negative scores are multiplied by a factor of 3 (e.g. a scored of -2 is counted as -4.)
+Scores are totalled for each proposal and the proposal with the highest score is selected.

+1. **Constitutional change**
 	1. The process of constitutional change is initiated when all members have been notified of a proposal which has the backing of at least 3 members.
 	1. The process of constitutional change ends when the same proposal is selected twice in a row.
-	1. The process of constitutional change
+	1. The process of constitutional change is a loop consisting of a divergence phase followed by a decision phase.
-		1. For 7 days other proposals are created.
-At the end of this time they are gathered into a ballot along with the control proposal 'status quo' meaning 'keep things as they are/change nothing', then
+		1. The divergence phase lasts for 7 days during which time individuals create other proposals.
+For a proposal to be valid it must be created or backed by at least one member.
+At the end of this phase the valid proposals are gathered into a ballot along with the control proposal 'status quo', meaning 'keep things as they are/change nothing'.
-		1. For 7 days proposals are voting phase of one week, where proposals are scored and one selected.
+		1. The decision phase lasts for 7 days during which time individuals score the proposals in the ballot.
+Only members may score proposals.
+Proposals are scored individually from a range of +3 to -3 and to be valid an individual must only score each proposal once and must identify themselves with their scores.
+At the end of this phase scores are simultaneously made public.
+Negative scores are multiplied by a factor of 3 (e.g. a scored of -2 is counted as -4.)
+Scores are totalled for each proposal and the proposal with the highest score is selected.

+1. Volunteer invitation

-			1. The
+1. Member invitation
-			1. Participants score each proposal from a range of +3 to -3.
-			1. For a vote to be valid the participant must identify themselves on their ballot.
-			1. Votes are kept private until the end of the voting phase when they are simultaneously made public.
-			1. Scores are totalled for each option with negative scores being multiplied by 3 (e.g. a scored of -2 is counted as -4.)
-			1. The proposal with the highest score is selected.

 1. **Conflict resolution**
+	1. Conflicts
 	1. Direct
 		question
 		nvc